 Rip Up Old Vinyl?

 Now you probably have an old vinyl floor down.
 If it is not glued to the floor you can take it up.
 If it is glued, leave it.
 You heard me.
+Leave the sheet vinyl glued to the floor.
 Taking up glued down vinyl is a lot like taking on a second job, or a second spouse.
 Do you really need another one of those?

 What do you gain by taking it up the old sheet vinyl?
 Experience.
 Valuable experience.
 You can use that experience to know you will never do that again!
 It may be better to take my advice and don’t do it the first time.
 If you still want to remove the linoleum or sheet vinyl from your floor, here a blog on how to remove vinyl flooring from your small bathroom.

 At ReallyCheapFloors.com, we don’t want to sell too much luxury vinyl plank at half what we paid for it, but we do when we have to to get rid of those small lots we talked about in this blog!
 If we can help you with any of your flooring needs, please do not hesitate to pick up the phone and call us or send us an email.
 We would love to help.